St Andrew's First Aid: St Andrew's Ambulance Corps

 The corps was formed in 1904, in order to bring together the various ambulance corps that had formed and to allow these people to improve their first aid skills by practising together and being available at public gathering.
-The aim of the corps has not changed over the past 100 years, and today it still exists and provides an opportunity for people to practice and use their first aid skills.
+The aim of the corps has not changed over the past 100 years, and today it still exists and provides an opportunity for people to practise and use their first aid skills.

 Structure

 The corps is made up from over 69 Corps Companies, each of which are based within a specific area and come under the administration of one of the executive committees.
 Overall control of the corps comes from the association, with national headquarters providing administrative support.

 A Corps Company consists of volunteer members who attend regular training meetings, go on duty to provide first aid cover at events and oversee the general running of the company.
 There are a number of different roles within a Corps Company: